-It is the eighth exporting country in the world in volume, but the third in terms of value (and has returned to second place in value, behind China, with reference to footwear with leather uppers, overtaking Vietnam) [2021 data, WorldFootwearYearbook 2022 edition].
+It is the eighth exporting country in the world in volume, but the third in terms of value behind China and Vietnam.
+[2022 data, WorldFootwearYearbook 2023 edition].

 Italy has always been the undisputed leader among manufacturers of luxury and high level shoes having a high fashion content.